-The resident is evaluated via formative and summative processes.
-Residents will submit time logs every two weeks to the residency director, who will monitor and provide administrative oversight.
-Assessment input is obtained from multiple stakeholders including chiropractic attendings, program director, other service attendings, support staff, patients, and the resident's own self-assessment.
+The resident is evaluated via formative and summative processes including competency assessment and quantitative measures.
+The resident maintains a shared Outlook calendar with the RPD to track and monitor time spent in various activities.
+Assessment input is obtained from multiple stakeholders including chiropractic attendings, program director, support staff, patients, and the resident's own self-assessment.
 Assessment instruments and schedule are summarized in the tables below.